 Simply empty your can of tomatoes into a bowl and crush them by hand or with a potato masher along with your seasonings.
 But don’t over do it since we want to preserve some small chunks of tomato for extra flavor.

 Add a teaspoon of salt, a glug or two of fresh olive oil and a few pinches of crushed dried oregano.
-You can also add a few basil leaves to the sauce but I like to leave those to put on top of the pizza raw.
+You can also add a few basil leaves to the sauce but I like to add the basil directly to the pizza after it’s cooked..

 This style of pizza sauce is perfect for Neapolitan style pizza, especially if you have a professional pizza oven at home.
 The high heat and flash cooking will really enhance the flavor of the San Marzano tomatoes, although it will taste fine in a regular home oven as well.